 Students will be reminded about the procedure termly, with a specific focus in November (National Anti-Bullying Month) when outside speakers/ SLT will speak during assemblies about our policy, its impact and how situations can be reported and where support can be gained from.
+Appropriate anti-bullying workshops will be run across the student body.
 Students are encouraged to self-refer to either their Form Tutors or to another member of staff they feel comfortable talking to.
-These procedures will be regularly reviewed by key members of teaching staff, SENCo, PSO and the pastoral leader
+These procedures will be regularly reviewed by key members of teaching staff, SENCo, PSO and the pastoral leader.
+The photos and names of the Wellbeing ambassadors will be displayed around the school and form tutors will remind all students regularly that the Wellbeing Ambassadors are another avenue to report bullying.
+Appropriate anti-bullying posters will be displayed around the school.